 As many of us prepare to move our strategy courses online, we need video “shorts” that introduce core strategy principles to go along with key readings.
 By now, you may have already seen collections by David Kryscynski, Shad Morris, and others in the toolbox.
 Melissa Schilling has graciously made a new set of videos available that address core strategy principles not found in the other collections.
 See also her related collection focused around innovation strategy (note that there is some overlap).
-Below is her video introducing agency problems but you might also like her introduction to network externalities.
+Below is her video introducing agency problems as a sample.

 How can we make online courses more interactive?
 Often people create videos of their PPT lectures as the basis of an online course.
 We know we can do better.
 It turns out that negotiation exercises can work surprisingly well online.
 The MicroTech negotiation is already described in another post (see the older post for details).
 Here, I describe a simple adaptation to use it in an online course.
 The negotiation focuses on the problems promoting cooperation across divisions (for example to achieve synergies).
 In the exercise, two general managers negotiate over the terms to transfer a technology to take advantage of a market opportunity.
 Sub-optimal agreements (money left on the table) represent transaction costs and inefficiencies that must be overcome to create corporate value.
 The debrief can also focus on alignment of activities/units to achieve a strategy.
 The discussion focuses on how to achieve requisite cooperation.
 This is hard to achieve in a competitive culture.
 How, then, can the firm create a cooperative culture?
 This, it turns out, may be a VRIO resource…

 To conduct this exercise online, follow these steps